Quick, hand drawn wireframes can provide substantial benefits that will save you time and money.

 This is not the case with hand-drawn wireframes.
 Because they are quick and easy to produce, it costs nothing to discard them and try another approach.
 This willingness to change makes you much more responsive to the results of user testing and feedback from the client.

 7. Faster and cheaper projects

-Finally, although wireframing in this way takes a small investment of time and money, ultimately it brings cost savings and prevent slippages.
+Finally, although wireframing in this way takes a small investment of time and money, ultimately it brings cost savings and prevents slippages.

 This is because…

-- The developer has been involved in wireframing and so isn’t surprised by unforseen functionality that might increase costs and extend timescales.
+- The developer has been involved in wireframing and so isn’t surprised by unforeseen functionality that might increase costs and extend timescales.

 Wireframing upfront also reduces uncertainty in projects.
 It is possible to budget for, and schedule in, wireframing.
 However, it is much harder to do that for unforeseen complexity and multiple iterations.